yanirafr/readinglist/README.md

 # Reading list

-This is a project for learning Spring Boot by following the book **Spring Boot in Action"** by Craig Walls.
+This is a project for learning Spring Boot by following the book **"Spring Boot in Action"** by Craig Walls.

 It consists in a simple reading list application where users can enter information about the books they want to read.